Kids Closet Organization Ideas!

 To begin, get rid of wire shelves!
 Invest in:

-Label each container or shelf with a simple description of its contents (t-shirts, winter clothes, size 6 clothing,etc.).
-Picking outfits and putting clean clothes away is quick when everything has a labeled home.
+Label each container or shelf with a simple description of its contents (t-shirts, winter clothes, etc).
+Picking outfits and putting clean clothes away is faster this way.
 Our label maker, or an affordable label maker that prints from your phone in seconds are what I recommend!

 Quick Tips To Maximize a Small Closet